cetinogut/DS025_ResponsiveWebSite-React-MaterialUI/README.md

 # What des this projet contain?
-This is a learning experience for  Material UI as a UX library used with React.
+This is a design experience for  Material UI as a UX library used with React.
 Material-UI is simply a library that allows us to import and use different components to create a user interface in our React applications.
 This saves a significant amount of time since the developers do not need to write everything from scratch.

 This small project contains only the Material UI components.
 No routing included.
 There is a limited responsiveness in the design.